jdittrich/userNeedResearchBook/text/allURBook.md

 This is like asking »Do you want an additional tool which might be useful at some point and get it for free?«.
 If the participant can think of a few occasions in which such a tool  *might*  be useful, the answer will be »yes«.
-In addition,nothing can be found out about the »how« and »why« of the participant's work – just like with other questions that ask for »yes« or »no« outcomes.
+In addition, nothing can be found out about the »how« and »why« of the participant's work – just like with other questions that ask for »yes« or »no« outcomes.